 Video of the Day

 How to Plant Grass Seeds on a Slope

 Loosen the soil, using a rototiller or aerator to penetrate down 2 or 3 inches.
 Rake over the soil bed to break up large clumps and remove debris such as sticks, stones and roots.
 Level slight depressions as you go to create an even slope.
 Push some soil to the side, to use later for covering seeds.
 Work your way across the area to be seeded.

 Spread a starter fertilizer across the soil bed.
 Mix the fertilizer in slightly by raking.

 Step 3: Mix Seed With Topsoil

 Mix your desired grass seed with topsoil.
 Use two parts seed to one part soil.

-Cover the slope to retain moisture and hold the grass seed in place.
-Mulch, straw, or wheat are good choices, and watering will keep these in place as long as necessary.
-Or purchase mesh burlap, cheesecloth or mesh cloth.
+Another option, particularly for a steep slope, is to purchase and use mesh burlap, cheesecloth or mesh cloth.
 Mesh cloth will rot in place and prove beneficial to the soil, but other materials must be removed once the grass emerges.
-Secure these materials with rocks placed around the edges as needed.
+Secure these materials with rocks or landscape pins placed around the edges as needed.

 Water grass daily to twice a day; use enough water to keep the top inch or two of soil moist (not soggy).
 This is important because it helps encourage root growth, which ultimately means healthy grass.
 Continue watering the new grass regularly, even after it sprouts and the covering is removed, to help it survive until it is well established.
 Apply a fertilizer 30 days after planting, if planted in spring, and again in fall.
 Wait until spring to fertilize if the grass was planted in the fall.